antoinecomp/multilabelclassificationtree/README.md

 # multilabelclassificationtree

-Here is a project to adapt a binary decision tree algorithm to one that can decide on multiple tags.
+Here is a project to adapt a [binary decision tree algorithm created by Joel Grus](https://github.com/joelgrus/data-science-from-scratch/blob/master/scratch/decision_trees.py), the man who wrote Data Science from Scratch, to one that can decide on multiple tags.

 For instance if we have a party with several potential labels: